Will Benson Preview, Player Props: Reds vs. Giants

-The Cincinnati Reds, including Will Benson (.188 batting average in his past 10 games), battle starter Kyle Harrison and the San Francisco Giants at Oracle Park, Monday at 9:45 PM ET.
+On Tuesday, Will Benson (.250 on-base percentage in past 10 games, 119 points below season-long percentage) and the Cincinnati Reds face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 9:45 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Diamondbacks.
+He had a hitless performance in his most recent game (0-for-1) against the Giants.

 Will Benson Game Info & Props vs. the Giants